 TVS Apache RTR 160 4V

-The RTR 160 4V boasts of the most powerful motor in its segment and can be had with two options – carburettor and fuel-injection.
+The RTR 160 4V boasts the most powerful motor in its segment and can be had with two options – carburettor and fuel injection.
 It also gets four-valve technology, while most of its competitors employ a two-valve head.
 The 4V also uses a new frame, which has allowed TVS to use a monoshock instead of the dual shocks on the previous generation.

-The RTR 160 has received consecutive cosmetic updates since it first launched over a decade ago; but the bike has never been thoroughly updated.
+The RTR 160 has received consecutive cosmetic updates since it first launched over a decade ago, but it has never been thoroughly updated.
 The 4V changes that trend.
 With an overall styling heavily inspired from the RTR 200, it features a similar tank, headlight, tail-light, instrumentation and even turn-indicators.
-The RTR 160 also features a similar ‘shotgun’ exhaust design, a fully digital instrument console and an LED tail-light, as seen on the RTR 200.
-However, the RTR 160 does feature a different centre body panel.
+The RTR 160 also features a similar ‘shotgun’ exhaust design, a fully digital instrument console and an LED tail-light as the RTR 200.
+It does, however, feature a different centre body panel.
 If you are looking for a more commuter-friendly version of the RTR 200, the 160 4V is the bike for you.

 Power: 16.8hp at 8,000rpm (EFI), 16.5hp at 8,000rpm (Carburettor).

 Price: Rs 89,785 (ABS Drum), Rs 92,785 (ABS Disc), Rs 98,785 (EFI ABS)

 Also read: 2018 TVS Apache RTR 160 4V review